-Sticky Notes is a Windows app, and unlike other applications like Notepad, it doesn’t store text in simple TXT file.
+Sticky Notes is a Windows app, and unlike other applications like Notepad, it doesn’t store text in a simple TXT file.
 Instead, it stores all the data in a database named plum.sqlite.
-Whatever text you store in available in this database.
+Whatever text you store is available in this database.
 It is a SQL Lite Database.
-In this post, we will see where Sticky Notes are saved in Windows 10, i.e., its exact physical location.
+In this post, we will see where Sticky Notes are saved in Windows 11/10, i.e., its exact physical location.

 Open the File Explorer, and click on the address bar

 It will reveal the Stick Notes folder location along with all the files.